KurtRudolph/shopsense-ruby/README.md

 # Shopsense-Ruby - Ruby interface for the ShopStyle API

-ShopSense API!
+The ShopStyle API, ShopSense!
 For Ruby!
 So Great.

 ### Description